 Three Sisters is Back!

-New last year and we're bringing it back: Tennessee's Double Ultra Festival --- run BOTH the 2022 Three Sisters Ultra Festival 24 Hour and the Fort Frenzy Ultra Festival 24 Hour and both medals will be designed to lock together in a custom frame, creating a large custom medal. ***Be sure to register under the TN Double Ultra Festival buttons on both race events - we'll be giving out a special award for the woman and man who manage the most miles total for both events.
+Also a very popular option that we are bringing back: Tennessee's Double Ultra Festival --- run BOTH the 2023 Three Sisters Ultra Festival 24 Hour and the 2023 Fort Frenzy Ultra Festival 24 Hour (link coming once it goes live) and both medals will be designed to lock together in a custom frame, creating a large custom medal. ***Be sure to register under the TN Double Ultra Festival buttons on both race events - we'll be giving out a special award for the woman and man who manage the most miles total for both events.
 (Thanks for that last idea Jason Dupont!)***

 The course is once again a 3.125 mile loop that will start and end at the McArthur Pavilion at the edge of the woods.
 You'll be able to access aid (and enjoy the warm fireplace!) every loop, as well as have the opportunity to set up your own personal aid area underneath the pavilion or in the large yard around the pavilion.